The best albums of September 2023

 Idriss Soumaoro

-The album of a mature artist who returns to his roots after touring the world, I will say is also a declaration of love from Idrissa Soumaoro to Diré, this Malian town where he met his wife and where his first daughter was born.
+The album of a mature artist who returns to his roots following touring the world, I will say is also a declaration of love from Idrissa Soumaoro to Diré, this Malian town where he met his wife and where his first daughter was born.
 No big surprise on this title, when we know that Mali is precisely at the center of this work: it is of course on the kamalen n’goni, the balafon and the calabashes that the voice of the singer-songwriter resonates here, accompanied of course by guitars and drums.
-In these ten songs, where we feel the influences of blues, salsa or rumba, Soumaoro talks about his education, his travels and the different experiences of his rich musical (and personal) career.
+In these ten songs, where we feel the influences of blues, salsa or rumba, Soumaoro talks regarding his education, his travels and the different experiences of his rich musical (and personal) career.
 A nostalgic memory without melancholy of Mali in the 1970s, which also sounds like a message of hope in view of the current national context.

 Listen here.